Hey, I'm Alea.

 A little about me.

-I am an experienced designer with a Masters in Human Computer Interaction Design and 4 years of work experience.
+I am an experienced designer with a Masters in Human Computer Interaction Design and over 5 years of work experience.
 My favorite part of the design process is ideation; I love creative problem solving and leading brainstorming sessions among groups of designers.

 My personal design perspective focuses on responsibility and ethics to create products.
 I believe that designers bear significant responsibility in our modern world, and my user-focused viewpoint puts people first, thinking about their wants and needs and how we can incorporate them in sustainable ways.
 I began my career working in the non-profit sector, so ethics and “doing good” has always been important to me.
 My goal is to become a leader to help make design a more responsible field.
 In my free time I like to read, cook, eat, craft, do art, scuba dive, and travel.

 My Code of Ethics

 Here are a few of the ethical standards I hold myself accountable for.
 I believe that we, as humans and design/technology professionals, have immense potential to impact the world.
 I'd like to spend my time attempting to make things a little better.

 “No one understands the powerful mechanism behind these manipulations better than design professionals, and we have the creativity and persuasiveness to make a positive change.
 We must act, be heard… and sometimes simply say no by designing a better yes” (Berman, D., 2009, pp.147-149).